AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

 After configuring your **Query** activity:

 1. Add and open an **[!UICONTROL Offer engine]** activity.
-1. Complete the various available fields to specify the call to offer engine parameters (offer space, category or theme(s), contact date, number of offers to keep).
+1. Complete the various available fields to specify the call to Offer engine parameters (offer space, category or theme(s), contact date, number of offers to keep).
 The engine will automatically calculate the offer(s) to add according to these parameters.

    >[!CAUTION]
    >